Indonesia (Republic of Indonesia)

 Hiking Ijen Crater lake

-Hiking Ijen Crater is quite challenging, it does not require special fitness level (although it is still a few hours night trek and the terrain around the crater is rocky).
-The most challenging part is heavy crater smoke.
-Ijen is accessible for every traveler.
+Hiking Ijen Crater is quite challenging, however it is accessible for every traveler and does not require special fitness level.
+Although you need to know it is still few hours night trek through a rocky terrain.
 We didn’t have any guide but most people would be hiring one.
 Check Mount Ijen Crater Tour from Bali.

 It is possible to book a tour to Ijen Crater but it is also doable alone, as the path is pretty maintained.
-Start trekking toward Ijen crater early enough (we started at 1a.m.) to witness the sunrise and blue flames around 4am!
+The road is quite simple, you will walk few kilometers to get to the top of the crater.
+Start trekking toward Ijen crater early enough (we started at 1a.m.) to witness the sunrise and blue flames around 4am.
 You can’t miss neither of it!
-The road is quite simple, you will walk few kilometers to get to the top of the crater.
 Only if you’re there before 4 a.m. you might have a chance to see a unique phenomenon in the bottom of the crater – the blue flames.

 Ijen Crater acidic lake.

-This whole scenery is so unbelievable that it’s hard to notice when it’s getting bright and the day uncovers the beauty of the acidic lake.
+While it is slowly getting bright, the day uncovers the beauty of the acidic lake.
 Ijen volcano contains the world’s largest acidic volcanic lake.
-The acidic lake has a green-blue lagoon color and boils constantly at 300 Celsius degrees.
+The acidic lake has a green-blue lagoon color and boils constantly at 300 Celsius degrees!

 Hiking Ijen Crater Lake in Indonesia